isaackogan/TikTokLive/README.md

 ## 💲🖨 Thermal Printing Library 🖨💲

 Thermal printing is a very recent, very exciting trend on TikTok.
-It is also a very **complex** one.
-Not because the topic is difficult in and of itself, but because people want so many different things.

-That's why I developed an all-encompassing, multithreaded thermal printing program that does... everything, including a comprehensive video tutorial (coming soon) on how to use it, made by me.
+I developed an all-encompassing, multithreaded thermal printing program that does *everything* you could ever want with Thermal Printing.

+Print text, images, text-to-speech, play sounds, and much more.
 There is no subscription unlike virtual printer services.
-One-time, life-time purchase.
-Can be installed in python via pip.
-Includes access to all future releases/updates to the project.
+It's just a one-time, life-time purchase.

-Print text, images, text-to-speech, play sounds, and much more.
+It's so easy, it can be installed in **one** command through pip.
+It's not just a "one-off" purchase, either.
+As the project is updated, you will have access to **every new release** as new features are added.

 Here's a sample of what you can do with this library in less than 30 lines of code: